jndiogo/sibila/examples/from_text_to_object/readme.md

 in_text = "Extract 5 keypoints of the following text in JSON format:\n\n" + doc

-out = model.query_json(inst_text, in_text)
+out = model.json(None,
+                 in_text,
+                 inst=inst_text)
 pp.pprint(out)
 ```

-    {'keypoints': [{'Fiji_island_country': 'Fiji is an island country in Melanesia, part of Oceania in the South Pacific Ocean.'},
+    {'keypoints': [{'title': 'Location', 'description': 'Fiji is an island country in Melanesia, part of Oceania in the South Pacific Ocean.'},
-                   {'geography': 'It lies about 1,100 nautical miles north-northeast of New Zealand and consists of more than 330 islands with a total land area of about 18,300 square kilometres.'},
+                   {'title': 'Geography', 'description': 'Consists of more than 330 islands with about 110 permanently inhabited islands.'},
-                   {'population_distribution': 'About 87% of the total population of 924,610 live on the two major islands, Viti Levu and Vanua Levu.'},
+                   {'title': 'Population', 'description': 'Total population of 924,610 live on the two major islands, Viti Levu and Vanua Levu.'},
-                   {'island_formation': "The majority of Fiji's islands were formed by volcanic activity starting around 150 million years ago."},
-                   {'history_political_changes': 'Fiji operated as a Crown colony until 1970, became the Dominion of Fiji, and in 2014 held a democratic election after years of political turmoil.'}]}
+                   {'title': 'History', 'description': 'Humans have lived in Fiji since the second millennium BC with Austronesians, Melanesians, and Polynesian influences.'},
+                   {'title': 'Political Status', 'description': 'Officially known as the Republic of Fiji, gained independence from British rule in 1970.'}]}

-Note how the model chose to return different fields like "Fiji_island_country" or "population_distribution".
+Note how the model chose to return different fields like "title" or "description".

 Because we didn't specify which fields we want, each model will generate different ones.